 - Excessive gasket load

-What costs are involved with a Gasket failure?
+What costs are involved with a flange gasket failure?

 - Low profit due to leakage